Ezequiel Duran Player Props: Rangers vs. Pirates

-Ezequiel Duran -- with a slugging percentage of .658 in his past 10 games, including three home runs -- will be in action for the Texas Rangers against the Pittsburgh Pirates, with Rich Hill on the hill, on May 23 at 6:35 PM ET.
+Ezequiel Duran -- with a slugging percentage of .676 in his past 10 games, including three home runs -- will be in action for the Texas Rangers versus the Pittsburgh Pirates, with Johan Oviedo on the mound, on May 24 at 12:35 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Rockies.
+He had a hitless showing in his last game (0-for-3) against the Pirates.

 Ezequiel Duran Game Info & Props vs. the Pirates